Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 > Retrieve the mean Normalised Difference Vegetation Index (NDVI) for areas or points of interest.

 > Function to calculate mean NDVI values surrounding geographic locations or within geographic areas.
-The surroundings can be defined by a euclidian (straight-line) or network (travel distance considering transportation infrastructure) buffer distance.
+The surroundings can be defined by a euclidean (straight-line) or network (travel distance considering transportation infrastructure) buffer distance.

 >> Parameters: